Fabrider/fabrider.github.io/BlogPosts/advocacy&techspecifications.md

 - Long term maintenance and development.
 How wil it be maintained and further developed after launch?

 - Timeline.
 What are other project milestones that are reliant on the finalisation of the project?
 What are other deadlines that will be impacted by delays in this project?
+-
+- User testing.
 What user testing will need to occur before launch?
 Who should be involved in the testing?
-What questions will you ask testers to

 - A budget.
+How much money will you actually need?

 - Profile of preffered design/development firm.
 Should they be proficient in a particular programming language (one that fits into your current set up?).